AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 Below, I will list what I kept encountering despite me using the latest AI technology.

 ## Common Issues Encountered With AI-Generated Codes

+* Unlike the general software engineering projects where functionality errors are easy to visualize and to fix by the AIs, the mathematical errors tend to be silent and not raise any errors.
+This means that if the AIs misses the bugs related to mathematics and the AI receives no errors, the AIs will assume it is working without checking the individual first derivative values.

 * Even if I had given them research papers directly, they would still hallucinate for some reason.
 This can be seen with Proximal Policy Optimization, where the AI insists on saying my implementation of PPO is wrong due to lack of clipped objective or the entropy terms.
 However, as seen in OpenAI's [Spinning Up](https://spinningup.openai.com/en/latest/algorithms/ppo.html) website, those are two different variants separate from the original PPO.